 As long as the card has a letter, though, you can run chkdsk by typing “chkdsk /f E:” if the card letter is “E.” If not, replace it with the correct drive letter.

 It is time to move on to another tool if chkdsk fails.
 There is a lot of dedicated recovery software and choosing the right one can be tricky.
-Our favorites include Prosoft Engineering Data Rescue and EaseUS Data Recovery Wizard for Windows and CleverFiles Disk Drill for Mac.
+Read about our favorites in our Prosoft Engineering Data Rescue review and EaseUS Data Recovery Wizard review for Windows and CleverFiles Disk Drill review for Mac.

 The next step is to find your SD card on the select location screen.
 Windows may not label your device as an SD card, but you can see which are connected by USB and their size, so you should be able to figure it out.
 If you aren’t sure, just unplug it and see which device disappears.